ERufian/PrintLetters/README.md

 The portions that remain as numbers are:
 * The country and area codes (traditionally left as is, for example 1-800)
-* The numbers 1 and 0
+* The digits 1 and 0

-The rest are converted to letters and the results printed out
+The remaining digits are converted to letters and all the possible combinations are printed out

 A couple of days ago I was asked this question at a phone interview.
 I overcomplicated the answer and didn't get anywhere, which was tremendously annoying.
 After the interview I decided to write it out as an exercise anyway, just for my own sake.